weihangzheng/personal-site/src/data/about.md

 # Intro

 I'm a post 3rd year coop student in my Computer Engineering undergraduate degree at University of Toronto, minoring in Artificial Intellgience and Business.
-I have previously interned at Cerebras Systems as a Software Engineer on ML Frameworks team, and UofT Multimedia Lab as a Undergraduate Researcher on the topic of Neural Architecture Search.
+I have previously interned at Cerebras Systems as a Software Engineer on ML Frameworks team, and UofT Multimedia Lab as a Undergraduate Researcher on the topic of Neural Architecture Search, where I published CONetV2 under Professor Kostas Plataniotis.
 I'm in interested in building new stuff around the topics of Software Engineering/Development, Machine Learning Engineering/Research, Algorithm Design, Operating Systems, and Computer Networks.

 # Currently